 top of page

-Before joining Wired, I held staff positions at the Pittsburgh Post-Gazette, Medium, and MIT Technology Review.
+Before joining WIRED, I held staff positions at the Pittsburgh Post-Gazette, Medium, and MIT Technology Review.
 My stories have also appeared in The Washington Post, New York Times, Wall Street Journal, Scientific American, National Geographic, and Smithsonian Magazine.
 I have a bachelor's degree in journalism from Ohio University and a master's in science writing from Johns Hopkins University.
 Since completing my master's degree, I have taught several courses in the Johns Hopkins program.

 bottom of page